CorsZero/quickwheels-server/SYSTEM_ARCHITECTURE_PLAN.md

 ### Prerequisites

-- Node.js 20+ (for Vehicle Service)
-- .NET 9.0 SDK (for Auth and Booking Services)
+- .NET 9.0 SDK (for all services)
-- MongoDB (for Vehicle Service)
-- SQL Server / PostgreSQL (for Auth and Booking Services)
+- PostgreSQL 14+ (for all services)
+- Visual Studio 2022 / VS Code (recommended IDE)

 ### Installation Steps